List of members of the 4th National Assembly of Namibia

 Below is a list of members of the 4th National Assembly of Namibia.
 They were selected by their parties based on the results of the 2004 parliamentary election.
+The members were in the National Assembly from 21 March 2005 until 21 March 2010.
+Members were chosen by their parties.
+Parties were voted in via proportional representation.

+The 4th National Assembly consisted of 78 members: 72 elected from the party lists, and 6 without voting rights, appointed by the president.
 This National Assembly, like each of the previous National Assemblies, was led by the South West Africa People's Organization.
+The seat distribution for the voting members was as follows: